shailendra333/GeminiFileWiz/README.md

 bash
 Copy code
 source venv/bin/activate
-Install the required dependencies: bash
+Install the required dependencies
+Once the virtual environment is activated, install the dependencies using the following command:

+bash
 Copy code
 pip install -r requirements.txt
-Setup Google Gemini API:
+Setup Google Gemini API
-Get your Google Gemini API key from the Google Cloud Console.
+Obtain your Google Gemini API key from the Google Cloud Console.
-Create a .env file in the root directory of the project and add your API key: makefile
+Create a .env file in the root directory of the project and add your API key as follows: makefile
 Copy code
 GOOGLE_API_KEY=your_api_key_here
-Running the App
+Running the App Locally
-Once the dependencies are installed and the API key is set up, you can run the app using the following command:
+Once the setup is complete, you can run the application locally with the following command:

 bash
 Copy code
 streamlit run app.py
-This will launch the app in your browser, where you can upload documents and interact with them.
+This command will launch the app in your default web browser.
+You can now interact with the uploaded documents and ask questions based on the content.

 Usage
 Upload Documents: In the sidebar, click on "Upload your Documents" to upload files.
 Supported formats include PDF, Word, PowerPoint, Excel, and CSV.
-Ask Questions: After uploading the files, you can type your questions in the input field to get relevant responses based on the uploaded documents.# GeminiFileWiz
+Ask Questions: After uploading the files, type your questions in the input field to get responses based on the content of the uploaded documents.